8 Health Care Stocks With Unusual Options Alerts In Today's Session

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• For MRK (NYSE:MRK), we notice a call option sweep that happens to be neutral, expiring in 70 day(s) on November 19, 2021.
-This event was a transfer of 1010 contract(s) at a $75.00 strike.
+• For SDC (NASDAQ:SDC), we notice a call option sweep that happens to be bearish, expiring in 29 day(s) on October 15, 2021.
+This event was a transfer of 800 contract(s) at a $8.00 strike.
 This particular call needed to be split into 66 different trades to become filled.
-The total cost received by the writing party (or parties) was $188.8K, with a price of $188.0 per contract.
-There were 1191 open contracts at this strike prior to today, and today 4336 contract(s) were bought and sold.
+The total cost received by the writing party (or parties) was $38.8K, with a price of $47.0 per contract.
+There were 8104 open contracts at this strike prior to today, and today 3443 contract(s) were bought and sold.

-• For ISEE (NASDAQ:ISEE), we notice a call option sweep that happens to be bullish, expiring in 189 day(s) on March 18, 2022.
-This event was a transfer of 349 contract(s) at a $15.00 strike.
-This particular call needed to be split into 3 different trades to become filled.
-The total cost received by the writing party (or parties) was $118.6K, with a price of $340.0 per contract.
-There were 18 open contracts at this strike prior to today, and today 3542 contract(s) were bought and sold.
+• For PFE (NYSE:PFE), we notice a put option sweep that happens to be bearish, expiring in 127 day(s) on January 21, 2022.
+This event was a transfer of 1500 contract(s) at a $38.00 strike.
+This particular put needed to be split into 3 different trades to become filled.
+The total cost received by the writing party (or parties) was $97.5K, with a price of $65.0 per contract.
+There were 4756 open contracts at this strike prior to today, and today 1500 contract(s) were bought and sold.

-• Regarding APLS (NASDAQ:APLS), we observe a call option sweep with bearish sentiment.
-It expires in 7 day(s) on September 17, 2021.
-Parties traded 200 contract(s) at a $30.00 strike.
-This particular call needed to be split into 3 different trades to become filled.
-The total cost received by the writing party (or parties) was $78.0K, with a price of $390.0 per contract.
-There were 65 open contracts at this strike prior to today, and today 3167 contract(s) were bought and sold.
+• Regarding MRNA (NASDAQ:MRNA), we observe a call option sweep with bearish sentiment.
+It expires in 22 day(s) on October 8, 2021.
+Parties traded 653 contract(s) at a $500.00 strike.
+This particular call needed to be split into 77 different trades to become filled.
+The total cost received by the writing party (or parties) was $425.1K, with a price of $640.0 per contract.
+There were 2485 open contracts at this strike prior to today, and today 1369 contract(s) were bought and sold.

 Options Alert Terminology